Mebbel/Mebbel.github.io/index.md

     #excerpt: "This is some sample content that goes here with **Markdown** formatting."
 ---

-Hey there and welcome to my private collection of projects in finance and data analytics.
-I am a data specialist employed in the private equity industry working on general data analytics and forecasts.
+Hey there and welcome to my private collection of small projects and ressources.

-For most of my projects, I make use of R, Excel and SQL.
+For a brief introduction: I am a data specialist employed at an asset manager for private markets.
+For most of my time, I apply various data analytics techniques to solve problems.
+Typical tasks include forecasting various measures, extracting sensible information from different sources of data and presenting the results to different audiences.
+My curated link of online resources might give you a good idea about my daily tasks and general interests: [(link)](/overview_other/)

 I am keen to discuss any topics.
 Feel free to drop me a message anytime: lang_philipp(@)outlook.com

-If you want to know what I am up to, my curated link of online resources might give you a good idea: [(link)](/overview_other/)

 ## Interests: